Policies and Procedures

 UNO CFAM College Policies and Procedures

 CFAM Grade Appeal Policy

 Students in the college wanting to appeal either a grade or a charge of academic dishonesty or plagiarism should first discuss the matter directly with the instructor.
-If a satisfactory agreement is not reached with the instructor, the student may submit an appeal in writing to the chair of the department/school in which the course is offered.
-If the student and chair of the department do not reach a satisfactory agreement, the student may submit an appeal in writing to the Dean of the College (The School of Communication has an interim step in which the appeal goes to an Advisery Committee in the School before the appeal is sent to the Dean.)
-The Dean may at his/her discretion call upon an advisery committee for input.
+If a satisfactory agreement is not reached with the instructor, the student may submit an appeal in writing to the director of the school in which the course is offered.
+If the student and director of the school do not reach a satisfactory agreement, the student may submit an appeal in writing to the Dean of the College (The School of Communication has an interim step in which the appeal goes to an Advisory Committee in the School before the appeal is sent to the Dean.)
+The Dean may at his/her discretion call upon an advisory committee for input.

 School of Communication Grade Appeal Policy

 If a student wishes to appeal a grade in a course offered by the School of Communication, the student must do so by the end of the semester following the semester in which the grade was received.
 That is, if the grade is received in the fall semester, the student has until the end of the spring semester to initiate a written appeal.
 If the student receives the grade in the spring semester, the student has until the end of the following fall semester to initiate the written appeal.
 A grade received in a summer course must be appealed in writing by the end of the following fall semester.